SocialMediaLab/TwitterDashboard/README.md

 What the project does
 ---------------------

-This is an information dashboard that analyzes tweets produced under a specific course hashtag, and displays the resulting visualizations for an instructor to use for their own exploration.
-The goal is to allow instructors to see the ways in which students engage with eachother using Twitter.
+This is an information dashboard that analyzes tweets produced under a specific course hashtag, and displays the resulting visualizations.
+The goal is to allow instructors to see their students' Twitter activity in a visual format.

 Why is it useful